antonmalko/data_visualization_portfolio/README.md

 ## 4. Data exploration helper plots

-This plot comes analysis of eye-tracking while reading data.
+This plot comes from an analysis of eye-tracking while reading data.
 In such studies, people read sentences, while their eye movements are recorded.
 This plot is used during exploratory data analysis of such data and answers the question: did participants skip particular words, and if so, which participants and how often?

 This plot is build using functions from [this](https://github.com/antonmalko/ettools) package of mine (in particular, `report_NAs_count()`).
 I do not include the full data used to generate this plot (it requires quite a big number of other pre-processing steps, specific to the study it comes from), but I do inlcude a toy example with a code which would generate a similar plot.